Purinergic signalling

 Purinergic signalling (or signaling: see American and British English differences) is a form of extracellular signalling mediated by purine nucleotides and nucleosides such as adenosine and ATP.
-It involves the activation of purinergic receptors in the cell and/or in nearby cells, thereby regulating cellular functions.
+It involves the activation of purinergic receptors in the cell and in nearby cells, thereby regulating cellular functions.

-It was proposed after Adenosine triphosphate (ATP) was identified in 1970 as the transmitter responsible for non-adrenergic, non-cholinergic neurotransmission.
-Nowadays is it known that ATP acts a co-transmitter in most, if not all, nerves in the central and peripheral nervous system.
+It was proposed after adenosine triphosphate (ATP) was identified in 1970 as the transmitter responsible for non-adrenergic, non-cholinergic neurotransmission.
+Nowadays, it is known that ATP acts as a co-transmitter in most, if not all, nerves in the central and peripheral nervous system.

 Receptors for adenosine (called P1) and for ATP and ADP (called P2) were distinguished in 1978.
 Later, the P2 receptors were subdivided into P2X and P2Y families based on their different mechanisms.
 In the early 1990s, when the receptors to purines and pyrimidines were cloned and characterized, numerous subtypes of P1 and P2 receptors were discovered.

 The purinergic signalling complex of a cell is sometimes referred to as the "purinome".